-Our school is a bridge linking students to the world of opportunities-opportunities designed to prepare students for a post-secondary education and a career.
-We want our students to have the same academic advantages as the most privileged students.
-JCPAA envisions our school as being known for its talented students and rich academic program.
+Janus Liberal Arts High School will be a bridge linking students to the world of opportunities-opportunities designed to prepare students for a post-secondary education and a career.
+We envision our school as being known for its talented students and rich academic program.
 Our goal is to assist our students with three things: prepare our students to be academically successful for college while they are in high school, develop their art, and encourage students to choose college as their first choice.